-Transmitted audio shall have an audio sample rate (f_s) within 1000 ppm of the sample rate indicated in Channel Status bits 24 through 27.
+Transmitted audio shall have an audio sample rate (f_S) within ± 1000 ppm of the sample rate indicated in Channel Status bits 24 through 27.

-If an HDMI Sink supports audio reception across any input, then it shall support audio reception from all HDMI inputs.
+If an HDMI Sink supports audio reception from any input, then it shall support audio reception from all HDMI inputs.